Section 2: It’s All New!

 April 20 & 27, 2008 & January 18, 2015

 2015 Update: Hear Ye!
 Hear Ye!
 The CFPA has closed the gap along the Tunxis in Burlington!
 I have no idea how long this gap existed, but it had probably been well over a decade at least.
 Such things are very exciting to people like me – seriously!
 Now, hikers can hike the Mainline Tunxis from Marsh Pond in Plymouth straight through to the Massachusetts line in Hartland.
 And I’ve done exactly that!
-(Over the course of five years, but I’ve done it.)

 Let’s get going…

-Have you heard of Plymouth, CT?
+Have you heard of Plymouth, Connecticut?
 It’s not one of our most talked about towns.
 The Burlington section of the Tunxis mainline does begin in Plymouth and spends its first mile or so there, before entering Burlington proper for the rest of this section.
 Burlington also contains a substantial amount of regional Tunxis trail mileage.